-During the past year we were required to conduct one Level 1 assessment.
-One Level 1 assessment(s) were completed.
-In addition, we were required to take one corrective action and we completed one of these actions.
+During the past year we were required to conduct one Level 1 assessment and one Level 2 assessment.
+One Level 1 assessment was completed.
+One level 2 assessment was conducted.
+In addition, we were required to take corrective actions and we completed these actions.